 Front Loading vs Top Loading

 As you’ve read through this list, you may have the terms “front-loading” and “top-loading” and thought, what’s the difference?
-Maybe you were confused as to what purpose these different “loading techniques” serve and why some backpacks were top-loading while the other was front loading.
+Maybe you were confused about the purpose these different “loading techniques” serve and why some backpacks were top-loading while the other was front loading.
 These “loading techniques” both serve different purposes as they are designed depending on the type of survival backpack: hiking/trekking, travel, or hunting.

 Top-loading backpacks require the user to have to dig deep in the backpack to retrieve items.
 Because of this, they also come with additional side pockets for small items and accessibility and sometimes an additional bottom compartment to store a sleeping bag.
 Hiking backpacks tend to be top-loading.
 Hunting backpacks can come as either top loading or front loading.